Browar Łomża: Brand

 Browar Łomża Brewery has been brewing since 1968.
 The plant was modernized in 2004 and has a capacity to brew up to 850 thousand hectolitres.
 Traditionally it used to brew three slightly different beers: "Kurpie", "Wyborowe", "Export" and "Jasne".
 Later came "Łomża Strong" but it was not particularly successful and has now been discontinued.
 In 2010, Browar Łomża came up with a new taste "miodowe" (honey).
 After ownership changes and due to marketing campaigns, new brands such as "Łomża niepasteryzowane" (unpasteurised) and "Łomża Export niepasteryzowane" are gaining popularity.

 Marketing

-The label shows two Kurpie folks people dancing on a label and the deer of the coats of arms of Łomża.
+The label shows two Kurpie folk people dancing on a label and the deer of the coats of arms of Łomża.